alexis-martel/Vintage-UI/README.md

 ![Screenshot](Windows%203/Microsoft%20Control%20Panel%203.0.png "Microsoft Control Panel Screenshot")

-This splash screen is from Microsoft's Control Panel utility.
+This *About* window is from Microsoft's Control Panel utility.

 #### Microsoft Solitaire

 ![Screenshot](Windows%203/Microsoft%20Solitaire%203.0.png "Microsoft Solitaire Screenshot")

-This splash screen is from Microsoft's Solitaire utility.
+This *About* window is from Microsoft's Solitaire game.

 #### Microsoft Windows

 ![Screenshot](Windows%203/Microsoft%20Windows%203.0.png "Microsoft Windows Screenshot")

-This splash screen is from Microsoft's Windows operating system.
+This *About* window is from Microsoft's Windows operating system.

 ### Windows 95